Mayor Garcetti should receive US Senate confirmation vote expeditiously: White House | Law-Order

 ''The United States owes it to the Republic of India to send them a qualified Ambassador that will represent the values of the United States.
 Mayor Garcetti may very well be fully qualified, but at this time, the Senate needs to look into these allegations further," he said.

-Giving details, he said he has received multiple whistleblower complaints that Garcetti witnessed and was aware that his deputy chief of staff, Rick Jacobs, sexually harassed city employees.

-Two weeks ago, Grassley had said that there needs to be an investigation.
-He had also called for review of the investigation that the city of Los Angeles had commissioned which had cleared Garcetti of any wrongdoing.
+Two weeks ago, Grassley had said that there needed to be an investigation.
+He also called for a review of the investigation that the city of Los Angeles had commissioned which had cleared Garcetti of any wrongdoing.

 ''At the time, I instructed my staff to complete this investigation in no more than two weeks, since it is not my intent to drag this out.
 My staff spoke with additional whistleblowers and subsequently made three separate requests to representatives of the mayor to send us the city's investigative report - on March 11, 18, and 21," he said on the Senate floor.